swan-07/personality-sim/README.md

 # personality sim chatbot
-fine tune an llm on your text using lora
+fine tune an llm on your text using lora and quantization

 # how to do